 - Conspiracy Against Citizens’ Rights

-Counterfeiting occurs when any individual creates a false document.
-Many people think of counterfeiting money, but other documents can also be falsified.
+Counterfeiting occurs when an individual creates a false document.
+Many people think of counterfeiting money, but criminals can also falsify other documents.

 The process of money laundering allows individuals to take illegally obtained money and make it look legitimate.
 This illegally earned money could have come from terrorism, drug offenses, fraud, or many other places.
 Any form of money laundering is illegal.

 Dealing with these charges can be impossible on your own.
 You can get the help you need from a federal crimes lawyer who has the resources to stand up to federal prosecutors effectively.

 Federal Charges: Elevated Crimes

 In some cases, charges handled at the state level are moved to federal court because they are particularly severe or because the alleged crime crossed state lines.
 The federal court system will generally deal with these charges more severely than a state court would: